What happens at a Sikh funeral?

 It’s difficult to say how much Sikh funerals cost in the UK.
 There hasn’t been a lot of research on the subject – and the price is likely to vary depending on where you live.

-As a rough guide, the average cost for a ‘basic funeral’ in 2021 was £4,056 (SunLife).
-This average cost doesn’t include ‘extras’ like flowers, catering and transport.
+As a rough guide, in 2023 the average cost of a funeral with a cremation was £3,795 (SunLife 2024).
+This average cost doesn’t include ‘extras’ like flowers, transport or live streaming the funeral.

 How to arrange a Sikh funeral